 Reuse or recycling of materials would be prioritized over disposal.
 Recycling is an area of great focus in the solar industry, and programs for both batteries and solar panels are advancing every year.
 Panels and batteries would most likely be shipped to recycling facilities on the mainland.

-If any materials need replacing before the facility end-of-life, Innergex would seek the most environmentally responsible route for reuse, recycling or disposal
+If any materials need replacing before the facility end-of-life, Innergex would seek the most environmentally-responsible route for reuse, recycling or disposal.

-To download our Fast Facts: Kahana Fast Facts
+To download our Fast Facts

-To download our FAQ: Frequently Asked Questions
+To download the Frequently Asked Questions

 To download the Community Outreach and Engagement Plan